walshthomas/walshthomasdotcom/content/home/teaching.md

 sectoral volatility of idiosyncratic productivity (total factor productivity in revenue, TFPR) affects monetary policy transmission via the investment decisions of firms.
 In the cross-section and panel dimensions, we find policy has dampened real effects due to higher volatility of shocks.
-Given that dispersion rises in recessions, these findings offer further evidence as to why monetary policy is weaker in recessions..</small></p>
+Given that dispersion rises in recessions, these findings offer further evidence as to why monetary policy is weaker in recessions.</small></p>

 ---

 <b>Work in Progress</b>:

 + Job Search under the Threat of Sanctions
-I use the differential response across districts to centralised welfare reforms to examine how workers' search behaviour changes with the threat of unemployment benefit sanctions.
+<p><small>I use the differential response across districts to centralised welfare reforms to examine how workers' search behaviour changes with the threat of unemployment benefit sanctions.</small></p>

 + Monetary Policy Transmission and Network Effects